edge405/edge/README.md

 <br>
 <p></p>
 <p style="margin-top: 20px; margin-bottom: 20px;">
     I'm Edjay from Iloilo, Philippines.
-I don't have any talents but I'm curious about anything.
+I don't have any talents but I'm curious.
 I'm interested into solving problems and love creating methods to fix problems.
 It might not effecient methods but I learn from every mistakes I make that could lead me to create better algorithms in the near future.
 That's life: We FAIL, We LEARN, We SUCCEED.
 </p>
 <p></p>
 <p></p>